 Fault: Fault is any breach of duty or any lack of care appropriate to a particular situation.
 Factors to be taken into consideration in assessing a Rider's or other Person's degree of Fault include, for example, the Rider's or other Person's experience, whether the Rider or other Person is a Protected Person, special considerations such as impairment, the degree of risk that should have been perceived by the Rider and the level of care and investigation exercised by the Rider in relation to what should have been the perceived level of risk.
-In assessing the Rider's or other Person's degree of Fault, the circumstances considered must be specific and relevant to explain the Rider's or other Person's departure from the expected standard of behavior.
-Thus, for example, the fact that a Rider would lose the opportunity to earn large sums of money during a period of Ineligibility, or the fact that the Rider only has a short time left in acareer, or the timing of the sporting calendar, would not be relevant factors to be considered in reducing the period of Ineligibility under Article 10.6.1 or 10.6.2.78
+In assessing the Rider's or other Person's degree of Fault, the circumstances considered must be specific and relevant to explain the Rider's or other Person's degree of Fault, the opportunity to earn large sums of money during a period of Ineligibility, or the fact that the Rider only has a short time left in acareer, or the timing of the sporting calendar, would not be relevant factors to be considered in reducing the period of Ineligibility under Article 10.6.1 or 10.6.2.